Bible Book of Daniel, Part 7 - Chapter 9

 The prophecy splits this week in half, with the first half leading to Christ’s death in 31 AD (He was baptised in the autumn of 27 AD and then crucified in the spring of 31 AD after three and a half years):

 “and in the midst of the week he shall cause the sacrifice and the oblation to cease, and for the overspreading of abominations he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate.” – Daniel 9:27(b)

-This emphasises the death and Resurrection of Jesus who formed a New Covenant and basis of Salvation, with the Old Covenant and the need for 'sacrifices' and 'oblation' ending.
+This emphasises the death and Resurrection of Jesus, who formed a New Covenant and the basis of Salvation, with the Old Covenant and the need for 'sacrifices' and 'oblation' ending.

 The Gospels record the veil in the temple tearing at this time to symbolise this:

 "And after threescore and two weeks shall Messiah be cut off, but not for himself:" - Matthew 27:51

 The previous verse also clearly states and replicates this point about Christ's death and His life being cut-off: